WET BASEMENT AND CRAWL SPACE

 feel competent to make your own inspection, hire an

 engineer or architect to help you check slopes,

 drains, general surface and roof water drainage, and

 general quality of construction.
 If you suspect a

-potential problem, ask the local building inspector for
+potential problem, check the warranty and ask the local building inspector for

 - Check to make sure that the perimeter

 foundation drain, basement drain(s), or crawl space drain